What is Beta and what does it mean for investors?

 Article last updated: October 27, 2022

-Beta is one of the risk measurements for a stock or portfolio.
+Beta (β) is one of the risk measurements for a stock or portfolio by measuring the volatility of the asset or portfolio compared to the market.
 It is originally used in the Capital Asset Pricing Model (CAPM) to calculate expected returns of an investment.
 In this article, we will first dive into the CAPM, Beta, its implication to investors and lastly its limitations.

 Capital Asset Pricing Model (CAPM)